-- Published more than 500 research articles. - Helped more than 200,000 smokers to quit.
-In 2018, UW-CTRI provided counseling or treatment directly to more than 10,000 people via research studies and the Wisconsin Tobacco Quit Line. - Generated more than \$145 million in grant funding. - Become a go-to source for journalists. - Created the No. 1 Web site for tobacco research listed on Google. - Changed the way health-care systems approach tobacco treatment. - Some of the Center's top achievements include: - Being a driving force to institute tobacco use as a standard vital sign for all patients.
+Published more than 500 research articles.
+Helped more than 270,000 people in their quests to quit smoking.
+In 2018, UW-CTRI provided counseling or treatment directly to more than 10,000 people via research studies and the Wisconsin Tobacco Quit Line.

+• Generated more than \$155 million in grant funding.

+• Become a go-to source for journalists.

+• Created the No. 1 Web site for "tobacco research" and "quit line" listed on Google.

+• Changed the way health-care systems approach tobacco treatment.

+Some of the Center's top achievements include:

+• Being a driving force to institute tobacco use as a standard vital sign for all patients.

-- Chairing the U.S. Public Health Service Clinical Practice Guideline: Treating Tobacco Use and Dependence.
-(2000 and 2008) - Contributing to the United States Department of Health and Human Services' National Action Plan to reduce tobacco dependence. - Researching key quit-tobacco counseling strategies and medications, such as bupropion and varenicline. - Creating and managing the Wisconsin Tobacco Quit Line since its launch in 2001.
-The Quit Line is funded by the Wisconsin Department of Health Services. - Training tens of thousands of health-care practitioners. - Assisting with passing a workplace smoking ban in Madison and then statewide in Wisconsin. - Working with disadvantaged populations, such as those with behavioral health issues, to help smokers guit. - Conducting ground-breaking research in areas such as dependence, cessation, and genetics. - Working on systems change such as incorporation of tobacco treatment into health-care settings, including electronic health records.
+• Chairing the U.S. Public Health Service Clinical Practice Guideline: Treating Tobacco Use and Dependence.
+(2000 and 2008)

+• Contributing to the United States Department of Health and Human Services' National Action Plan to reduce tobacco dependence.

+• Researching key quit-tobacco counseling strategies and medications, such as bupropion and varenicline.

+• Creating and managing the Wisconsin Tobacco Quit Line since its launch in 2001.
+The Quit Line is funded by the Wisconsin Department of Health Services.

+• Training tens of thousands of health-care practitioners.

+Assisting with passing a workplace smoking ban in Madison and then statewide in Wisconsin.
+Working with disadvantaged populations, such as those with behavioral health issues, to help smokers quit.

+• Conducting ground-breaking research in areas such as dependence, cessation, and genetics.

+• Working on systems change such as incorporation of tobacco treatment into health-care settings, including electronic health records.